- What is PPF Account?

 - Which is a better option: PPF or FD?

-- Is LIC better than PPF?
+- Is LIC better than Public Provident Fund?

 - Frequently Asked Questions

 The Public Provident Fund PPF was a scheme launched in 1968 by the National Savings Institute.
 It is one of the savings schemes offered by the post office.
 The government backs PPF; hence returns are guaranteed.
-For the current quarter, the interest is 7.1%.
-The article explains what PPF is, its account opening process and withdrawal procedures in detail.

-What is a PPF account?
+What is PPF Account?

 PPF also allows investors to take a loan against their PPF investments.
 The loan facility is available between the third and fifth year.
 One can avail a loan online on the bank’s website.